Cal Poly Mustangs: Other athletic department controversies

 In 2014, Cal Poly went to court to cover up or remove mentions of Moriarty Enterprises from the scoreboard at Alex G. Spanos Stadium.
 Al Moriarty, a former Cal Poly football player who was inducted to the Cal Poly Hall of Fame in 2002, purchased naming rights to the scoreboard in 2009 for a total of $625,000.
 He was convicted of running a ponzi scheme and Cal Poly argued that they were "...suffering harm by having the name 'Moriarty Enterprises' remain on the scoreboard."
 When bankruptcy trustees asked Cal Poly for the money to be returned to benefit Moriarty's creditors, Cal Poly declined.
 After nearly a year in court, an agreement was reached wherein Cal Poly repaid $480,000 of the original donation to remove mentions of Moriarty, leaving the school with a $145,000 profit from the original sponsorship.

 In April 2015, a football student-athlete was arrested for driving under the influence, a felony, after crashing his car.
 A number of the passengers in the car were also football student-athletes.
 Previously in March 2011, a different Cal Poly football player was arrested for a DUI and ultimately chose to transfer out of the program.

+On March 7, 2025, Cal Poly announced it was cutting both men's and women's swimming and diving effective immediately due to budget concerns, associated in part with the impact of House v.
+NCAA.
+This move proved particularly controversial due to the lack of warning to the student athletes.
+Moreover, on August 1, 2025, Cal Poly announced it was elevating Stunt, an emerging sport for women, from club to varsity status for the 2026 season, where they will compete independently.
+Cal Poly won the club championship in 2023.
+Cal Poly is also pursuing the addition of women's flag football as early as 2027.